 -

-You can buy an Interrail pass a maximum of 11 months before the date you want it to start - increased from 3 months in January 2016.
+You can buy an Interrail pass a maximum of 11 months before the date you want it to start.
+If you buy a mobile pass to use on your phone, there's no need to specify a start date, you can choose the start date any time in the 11 months after buying it.

 -